PLCnext/MqttGdsConnector/README.md

 PxceTcs.Mqtt.GdsConnectorComponent    INFO  - Subscribed to MQTT topic LoadTestBool1
 PxceTcs.Mqtt.GdsConnectorComponent    INFO  - SetupConfig(): Worker thread has been started.
 ```
-As sooon as the connection is valid will the MQTT Client start to publish and subscribe the configured topics.
+As soon as the connection is valid, the MQTT Client will start to publish and subscribe the configured topics.
-The cyclic update is performed with the worker thread (500ms), the app is running.
+The cyclic update is performed with a worker thread (500ms).
+The app is now running.

 ## How to get support
 The MQTT Client app is supported in the forum of the [PLCnext Community](http://plcnext-community.net).
-Please raise an issue with a detailed error description and paste always the output.log file.
+Please raise an issue with a detailed error description and paste always the Output.log file.

 -----------